 Potwell Dyke Grasslands

-In order to preserve this important site a 10 year Countryside Stewardship Agreement (CSA) was established between the Minster Chapter, the Town Council and DEFRA (now Natural England).
-A comprehensive Management Plan prepared in 2004 forms the basis of this agreement and a volunteer Action Group (PODGAG) actively manages the site using traditional methods in order to maintain and enhance the diversity of plants, invertebrates, insects and wildlife generally.
+In 2004, in order to preserve this important site a 10 year Countryside Stewardship Agreement (CSA) was established between the Minster Chapter, the Town Council and DEFRA (now Natural England).
+The comprehensive Management Plan underlying the Agreement is delivered by a volunteer Action Group (PODGAG).
+The Plan continues under the current 10 year Agreement which commenced in 2014.
+PODGAG actively manages the site using traditional methods in order to maintain and enhance the diversity of plants, invertebrates, insects and wildlife generally.

 PODGAG volunteers meet on two mornings each month and undertake work ranging from fence and hedge maintenance, putting up bird/bat boxes, pulling up invasive plants such as Ragwort and Himalayan Balsam or just clearing litter.
-Professional help is sought for mowing and baling and in the Autumn the Notts Wildlife Trust’s flying flock of Black Hebridean sheep keep the vegetation short, trample in the seeds and thereby aid their spread and germination.
+Professional help is sought for mowing and baling and in the Autumn sheep keep the vegetation short, trample in the seeds and thereby aid their spread and germination.

-A requirement of the CSA is that informal public access is allowed on the site and use of the grasslands as an educational resource is encouraged.
-To this end guided walks are arranged, mainly during late Spring and early Summer when the cowslips, orchids and other wildflowers are at their most prolific.
-In Britain no less than 95% of traditional pasture and wet meadow have been destroyed over the last 50 years.
+A requirement of the CSA is that informal public access is allowed on the site and in normal times school visits and those of certain ‘care’ groups occur.
+In addition guided walks are arranged, mainly during late Spring and early Summer when the cowslips, orchids and other wildflowers are at their most prolific.
+In Britain some 97% of traditional pasture and wet meadow have been destroyed over the last 50 years.
 All those involved with the grasslands are fully committed to the aspirations of conserving and enhancing the ecology of the site so that it will remain a very special haven of rare natural beauty for all to enjoy.